 It’s important to understand how this method works before deciding whether it’s right for you.
 We’ll also help you know where to get it done in Townsville and Brisbane, as not all Doctors can offer this service…

-What is a Mirena?
+What is an IUD?

 Can any GP perform the insertion or removal?

-Will a Mirena stop my period altogether?
+Will an IUD stop my period altogether?

-It is common for spotting and bleeding to increase in the early months of having your Mirena inserted, but this usually goes away.
+It is common for spotting and bleeding to increase in the early months of having your IUD inserted, but this usually goes away.
 If you’re still having irregularities or more blood flow than usual, chat to us.

-How successful is the Mirena?
+How successful is IUD?

-How long until the Mirena is effective?
+How long until the IUD is effective?

-Provided your Mirena is fitted correctly, it should be effective in preventing pregnancy immediately.
+Provided your IUD is fitted correctly, it should be effective in preventing pregnancy immediately.
 However, we recommend waiting at least 24 hours.
 Some people may experience spotting, in which case a wait of 24 hours is a good idea.

 It is best to discuss any disadvantages or risks when you come in to visit us.
-Some of the disadvantages of the Mirena can include placement complications, such as attachment to the wall of the uterus or pain, bleeding and dizziness during or after the placement.
+Some of the disadvantages of the IUD can include placement complications, such as attachment to the wall of the uterus or pain, bleeding and dizziness during or after the placement.
 Provided all goes well, most symptoms will go away after around 30 minutes.

-Does a Mirena hurt to get?
+Does it hurt to get?